alexneri/lovelive-makinishikino-chrometheme/src/README.txt

 If you think you are okay with all of the above, then, goodluck!

-If you got further questions, send it to hello@mediaindex.zendesk.com
+If you got further questions, send it to inquiries@sakuraindex.jp

-OR follow me at twitter.com/DotCrosse
+OR follow me at twitter.com/Crosse_
 And better yet, Like us @ facebook! fb.me/sakuraindex

 Cheers